Rajpratik71/sheepdog-wiki/Cluster-Management-Backends.md

 # Corosync

+Corosync runs on every node as a dademon.

 Corosync can only works reliably with less than 15 nodes, due to its implementation and design goal for small sized cluster.

 # zookeeper

+Zookeeper runs as a standalone cluster.
+This means you need to set up zookeeper cluster first, then pass the IP:PORT list to sheep start-up option.

 If you want to add more nodes into sheepdog cluster, you should run sheepdog against zookeeper.
 Some users (eg. at Taobao.com) have been working with